Best bidet of 2021 | CNN Underscored

 Bidets have so many features, shapes and technologies that it’s hard to keep everything straight.
 So if you need a little guidance, we’re breaking down everything you need to know about bidets so you can have a better buying experience.

 The simplest bidets are bidet attachments, which install underneath your existing toilet seat.
 Think of the Tushy Classic 3.0; you’re not replacing your seat, just putting a thin attachment underneath it.
 These attachments are by far the cheapest option, but you’re sacrificing a lot of comfort.
 For one, we found the stream in all of the attachments we tried to be much harsher than any of the electric bidet seats we tested.
-Plus, as we mentioned before, bidet seat attachments don’t have internal electric heaters, rely on hot water from your sink, and in all the options we tested didn’t actually get noticeably warm during the time we spent washing.
+Plus, as we mentioned before, bidet seat attachments don’t have internal electric heaters, rely on hot water from your sink and in all the options we tested didn’t actually get noticeably warm during the time we spent washing.

 If you want predictable, adjustable heating and more control over the stream, you’ll have to upgrade to an electric bidet seat.
 Electric bidet seats definitely cost more, but for the investment you get a big upgrade in experience.
 The streams are gentler and more effective, the water actually gets warm and you get other technologies like a heated seat and — our favorite feature — the dryer.

 Electric bidet seats with a good dryer are a great purchase because not only do they give you a better experience on the toilet, but if you use the dryer after your wash, you end up using less toilet paper, which is great both for the earth and your wallet.
-We were expecting to use less toilet paper with all the bidets we tested, but quickly found that bidet attachments leave you needing to pat dry, which often takes just as much toilet paper as you’d normally use.
+We were expecting to use less toilet paper with all the bidets we tested but quickly found that bidet attachments leave you needing to pat dry, which often takes just as much toilet paper as you’d normally use.
 For that reason, if cutting back on toilet paper is a big motivation for your bidet purchase, we’d definitely recommend getting one with a dryer.

 Now, electric bidet seats vary a lot in price due to the wide range of features and technologies available.
 Typically, tankless units (that use a coil heater to provide unlimited hot water) are more expensive than those that use a reserve tank to store enough hot water for a single use.
-Most bidets with endless hot water will cost you somewhere around $600, though our top pick the Alpha JX comes in a couple of hundred dollars cheaper, making it a great buy.
+Most bidets with endless hot water will cost you somewhere around $600, though our top pick, the Alpha JX, comes in a couple of hundred dollars cheaper, making it a great buy.

 Once you know what sort of bidet you want, you now have to ensure that it fits on your toilet.
 In general, the first thing you’ll want to check is if you have a one-piece toilet or a two-piece toilet.
 A one-piece toilet has no separation between the bowl and the tank behind it, whereas a two-piece has a gap between those two elements.
 Basically all bidets will fit a two-piece toilet (you’ll just have to check bowl shape, but more on that in a second), but some one-piece designs don’t leave enough room to fit an attachment.
 So if you have a one-piece toilet you’ll want to make sure you don’t have one with a French curve (where the frame of the toilet between the bowl and the tank curves up), and you should always measure the space between the bowl and the tank to make sure it matches your desired bidet’s requirements.